LARRY'S PROGRAMS

 (Photos LK)

 Some of the arrowheads made by students from Ft.
 Zumwalt South Middle School, during the 2007 classes.
-The plastic bags are used to carry the arrowheads home, without cutting a hole in their pockets.
+The plastic bags are used to carry the arrowheads home, to prevent cutting holes in pockets.

 Flintknapping at FT.
 Zumwalt.
 Larry offers flintknapping classes so children can make their own arrowheads.
 Larry provides all tools, materials, safety equipment, and instruction.
 This program takes from 1/2 hour to 1 hour per class and is dependant on the availability of flint chips for the students to use.
 So, give Larry early notice if you'd like this presentation.